James D. Basham

-Dr. James D. Basham is the Senior Director of Learning & Innovation at CAST and founder of the Universal Design for Learning - Implementation and Research Network (UDL-IRN).
-He is also an Associate Professor at the Department of Special Education at the University of Kansas.
-His overall work is focused on developing future-ready learning environments that are equitable, beneficial, and meaningful for all learners.
-Across his various funded projects, he is noted for his work in UDL school/systems implementation, STEM education, learner-centered design, online education, gaming, technology development, and personalized learning.
-Some of his most recent work has focused on the relationship between UDL and learning space design.
-Dr. Basham is an internationally recognized speaker and serves on various national and international boards for journals, companies, and organizations.
+James D. Basham, Ph.D., is the Senior Director for Learning & Innovation at CAST and founder of the Universal Design for Learning - Implementation and Research Network (UDL-IRN).
+He is also a Professor at the top-ranked Department of Special Education at the University of Kansas.
+His research is focused on the implementation of UDL, STEM education, learner-centered design, innovation, and technology in human learning.
+Some of his most recent work has been on the relationship among UDL and learning space design.
+He is well published, given hundreds of talks, and serves on various boards for journals, companies, and organizations.
 Dr. Basham has received and managed over $25 million in external research and development funds.

 Ph.D., Educational Psychology, University of Illinois Urbana-Champaign